API-Skeletons/doctrine-repository/README.md

 for extensisons to repositories.

-For instance, if you need access to an encryption/decryption resource inside your entity you could implement it as a plugin accessible as
+For instance, if you need access to an encryption/decryption resource inside your repository you could implement it as a plugin accessible as

 ```php
 $this->plugin('encryption')->encrypt($value);